Media bias in the United States: Palestine

 Research indicates that major U.S. news outlets often portray the Gaza war in a manner that favors Israeli viewpoints.
 A study analyzing over 1,000 articles from prominent newspapers such as The New York Times, The Washington Post, and the Los Angeles Times found a consistent bias against Palestinians.
 These publications disproportionately emphasized Israeli casualties, employed emotive language to describe Israeli suffering, and provided extensive coverage of antisemitic incidents in the U.S., while largely overlooking anti-Muslim racism following significant events.

 The perceived imbalance in reporting has prompted responses from within the journalistic community.
 In 2021, over 500 journalists signed an open letter expressing concerns about U.S. media's neglect of Israel's oppression of Palestinians.
 This movement gained momentum in 2023, with more than 1,500 journalists from various U.S. news organizations signing a letter protesting Western media's coverage of Israeli actions against Palestinians.

+In 2026, media analyst Adam H. Johnson, professor emerita of media studies at Fordham University Robin Andersen, and journalist Chris Hedges wrote that the corporate media in the United States has whitewashed the Gaza genocide and the genocide itself would have been impossible to sustain without their ongoing complicity.

-War on Terror
+War on terror

 Iraq War

 A FAIR study found that in the lead up to the Iraq War, most sources were overwhelmingly in favor of the invasion.

 Fairness & Accuracy in Reporting released a 2003 study arguing that the network news disproportionately focused on pro-war sources (64%) and left out many anti-war sources (10%).
 The study stated that "viewers were more than six times as likely to see a pro-war source as one who was anti-war; with U.S. guests alone, the ratio increases to 25 to 1."
 A 2004 study by FAIR found that current or former government or military officials accounted for 76 percent of all 319 sources for news stories about Iraq that aired on network news channels.